tadaspetra/ChatGPT-Flutter-Messenger/BLOG.md

 You'll notice that a couple of functions called in the Chat Listener aren't shown:
 * `_addMessage` adds the incoming message to the list of visible messages.
 * `debugPrint` adds the incoming message to the console log.
 * `onMessagesReceived` is a function that is called when a message is received.
-(We will also use `_addMessage` to keep a list from both parties)
+(We will also use `_addMessage` to keep a list from both parties.)

-Below are the definitions for those functions
+Below are the definitions for those functions.

 ```dart
 void onMessagesReceived(List<ChatMessage> messages) {